Becoming the One They Choose

 Earn a great ROI on engagement.

 Although engagement levels have continued to rise over the past few years, Gallup finds that 53 percent of workers are still not engaged and willing to change jobs at any time.
 This costs you in terms of both lower productivity from unengaged employees, and the hiring and training to replace them.
-Two new ways to engage will become more common in 2019: (1) re-recruitment, where you apply external recruiting strategies to current employees; and (2) stay interviews, short conversations between managers and employees that build trust and understanding of what’s working and what’s not.
+Two new ways to engage will become more common: (1) re-recruitment, where you apply external recruiting strategies to current employees; and (2) stay interviews, short conversations between managers and employees that build trust and understanding of what’s working and what’s not.
 What can you do to go beyond surveys and exit interviews to measure engagement before employees decide to leave?

 Invest in new era technologies.

 Middle market companies will no longer play catch-up to large corporations in terms of technology solutions for recruiting and retention.
 There are many innovative systems that bring new efficiencies and cost savings to companies of every size.
-A few of them trending in 2019 are: the Internet of Things (IoT), artificial intelligence (AI), analytics, virtual reality, and natural language processing (NLP).
+A few of them are: the Internet of Things (IoT), artificial intelligence (AI), analytics, virtual reality, and natural language processing (NLP).
 How are you using these kinds of new technologies to inform your hiring decisions?

 Adopt the new recruiting paradigm.